 Stay Current.
 Stay Supported.

-providing ongoing training, TEAM Case Consultations, expert guidance,
+providing advanced training, TEAM Case Consultations, expert guidance, and ongoing professional support,

-and professional support with no gap between certification and real-world application.
+with no gap between certification and real-world practice.

-Maintain your certificate, stay current with emerging best practices, and continue building your expertise
+to maintain certification, strengthen expertise, stay current with emerging best practices, and continue receiving

 Peer Support for Individuals